-This course is appropriate for pupils of all ability levels who have previously enjoyed the educational drama of Key Stage 3.
+This course is appropriate for pupils of all ability levels who have previously enjoyed their Drama lessons at Key Stage 3.
 A willingness to perform and participate in a variety of group activities is important.
-This course views Drama as an intellectual, practical and artistic subject as it uses drama to explore issues, develop skills of improvisation and performance and develop pupils' own creativity.
-The Drama experience is essentially practical, concerned with imagination and communication.
+This course views Drama as an intellectual, practical and artistic subject, allowing pupils to work as actors and/or designers.
+Drama is used to explore issues, develop skills in performance, organisation, communication and improvisation whilst building confidence and creativity.
+The Drama experience is essentially practical, however, knowledge, understanding and evaluation is sometimes assessed through written work.

-The aims of the specification are to give pupils the opportunities to develop:
+The aims of the specification are to give pupils the opportunities to: